Loire Valley Cycling

 Loire Valley Cycling Itinerary:

-Day 3 From iconic Chenonceau, ride to lovely Amboise, once home to French royalty, and then along the Loire River to Tours.
+Day 3 Ride to lovely Amboise, once home to French royalty.

 Day 6 Our cycling adventure in the "Garden of France" ends.